 Terrazzo Look Tiles

-TFO has a great range of Terrazzo look tiles on offer.
+As mentioned above, TFO has a great range of terrazzo look tiles on offer.
 Why not come check our huge range at incredibly low prices.
 You are sure to find the perfect flooring solution for your next project.

-Buy now online or visit TFO at Smithfield today.
+Buy now online or visit our TFO showroom at 107 Warren Road, Smithfield today.
 Do so before we sell all these fabulous products.